lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab8-dapr-kafka-advanced/readme.md

 Output Binding:
 ![](images/dapr-kafka-outputbinding.png)

-We will reimplement the Node applications interacting with Kafka from lab 6 - this time using the Kafka Bindings in Dapr to allow for more control and specialized configuration.
-The impact on the code in the applications is not huge - but there are some effects.
+We will reimplement the Node applications interacting with Kafka from lab 6 - this time using the Kafka Bindings in Dapr to give you a feel for working with Bindings in Dapr.
+The impact on the code in the applications is not huge - but there are some changes.
+You will find a little bit later on that working with bindings in Dapr is a uniform experience across all bindings: whether you use an output binding to retrieve a file from AWS S3 or an outout binding to create a record in a MongoDB database - your code will be quite similar.

-Next, we implement a more interesting asynchronous use case.
+After switching from Kafka through Dapr PubSub to Kafka with Dapr Bindings , we implement a more interesting asynchronous use case.
 And we will also briefly look at a special use case where we run a Dapr Sidecar on its own, just to get access to an assistant that any application or tool that speaks either HTTP or gRPC can use for outbound operations.

 ## Asynchronous Name Processing with Node and Dapr - This Time Through Bindings